DEFENDING AGAINST A QUANTITATIVE ANALYSIS FOR A FORENSIC PURPOSE

-Parliamentarians also need to hear evidence from metrologists, before they enact amendments to the Criminal Code of Canada respecting criminal offences, where the delict is defined as a concentration or other quantitative result.
+Parliamentarians need to hear evidence from metrologists, experts in the science of measurement, before they enact amendments to the Criminal Code of Canada respecting criminal offences, where the delict is defined as a concentration or other quantitative result.
 Fair prosecution of a delict that is defined as a concentration or other quantitative result, requires a fair scientific measurement.
 A fair scientific measurement requires compliance with the laws of Canada that define fair weights and measures and incorporate the International System of Units.
 Before amending a statute, Parliamentarians need to consider whether the proposed change will result in the new section contradicting section 4(1) of the Weights and Measures Act and Canada's constitutional history of fair weights and measures (see Magna Carta and the Constitution Act, 1867 section 91(17).
 Parliamentarians also need to consider whether the proposed change will contradict the common law of Canada related to the foundational requirements of expert scientific evidence, particularly in light of the public inquiries into miscarriages of justice in Canada.

 Unfortunately, Parliamentarians sometimes lose sight of scientific evidence that they have previously heard at the Commons Justice Committee.
 Public interest groups push Parliamentarians for legislation to control crime.
-Unfortunately, propoer short cuts and rebuttable presumptions, sometimes evolve into legislated "conclusive proof" (without legislating defence opprtunity to establish "evidence to the contrary") without appriopriate concern for the scientific rules of quantitative analysis for forensic purposes.
+Unfortunately, proper short cuts and rebuttable presumptions, sometimes evolve into legislated "conclusive proof" (without legislating defence opprtunity to establish "evidence to the contrary") without appriopriate concern for the scientific rules of quantitative analysis for forensic purposes.